mansour3432/Mentorness/README.md

-# Task 1: Explaining the GROUP BY Statement in SQL with HAVING Clause
+# Explaining the GROUP BY Statement in SQL with HAVING Clause
 ## Overview

 This branch contains the work related to Task 1 assigned to the intern at Mentorness Company.
 The task involves creating a real video tutorial to explain the usage of the GROUP BY statement in SQL, with a focus on incorporating the HAVING clause.